skymizer/SkyPat/README.md

-# The pat Team
+# The SkyPat Team

 -----------------------------------------------------------------------------

 ## Introduction
-  "pat" is a C++ performance analyzing and testing framework on Android and Linux platforms.
+  "SkyPat" is a C++ performance analyzing and testing framework on Android and Linux platforms.
 It combines perf_events and unit tests together and gives programmers the power of fine-grained performance analysis via writing typical test cases.